Chief Executive, The Behavioural Insights Team

-Roger Taylor is a member of the Open Data Institute.
-Roger was previously the Chair of the UK’s Centre for Data Ethics and Innovation (CDEI), an independent advisory body that was set up by the UK Government in 2018 to advise on the governance of data-driven technologies.
+Roger Taylor is an Advisor for Responsible AI programme at Accenture.
+He was previously the Chair of the UK’s Centre for Data Ethics and Innovation (CDEI), an independent advisory body that was set up by the UK Government in 2018 to advise on the governance of data-driven technologies.
 Roger was also the Chair of Ofqual and a member of the advisory panel to Her Majesty’s Inspectorate of Probation.

 Roger co-founded Dr Foster in 2000, which pioneered the use of public data to provide independent ratings of healthcare.
 Prior to setting up Dr. Foster, he worked as a correspondent for the Financial Times in the UK and the US, and before that, as a researcher for the Consumers’ Association.
 Roger has written two books: God Bless the NHS (Faber & Faber 2014) and Transparency and the Open Society (Policy Press 2016).